3 Ways Intermittent Fasting Can Balance Your Hormones

 #3: Decreased Cortisol + Increased Melatonin

-A balance in cortisol (stress hormone) and melatonin (sleep hormone) occurs specifically with proper nutrient timing paired with Intermittent Fasting.
+A balance in cortisol (stress hormone) and melatonin (sleep hormone) can occur with proper nutrient timing paired with Intermittent Fasting and a well balanced workout routine.
 This is one of the major areas that often gets overlooked when it comes to Intermittent Fasting.
 Melatonin is needed to make you fall and stay asleep in order to feel rested and not groggy or tired the next day.
 Cortisol is required in the morning to give you the energy and mental awareness to get your day started.
-This is one of the most common hormone imbalances I see and it results in weight gain, anxiety, poor sleep, and chronic fatigue.
-However, incorporating proper nutrient timing with Intermittent Fasting easily helps you to balance these very important hormones.
+However, incorporating nutrient timing with Intermittent Fasting helps you to balance these very important hormones.